 Who Is Liable for Property Negligence and Unsafe Premises?

 Under the Official Code of Georgia Annotated (OCGA) §51-3-1, whoever controls the property is usually liable.
 That can be:

 - A property management company

 - A tenant that is leasing the space, whether it’s a business or a person

 - A third party contracted to operate the space as an event venue

 - A local or state government office

 This is a complicated issue in any premises injury case.
-Sometimes, people wander out of areas that are open to the public and into areas they weren’t invited into—especially at theme parks and other large venues.
-When injuries happen in these spaces, the insurance company often tries to claim that it’s the victim’s own fault.
-But that’s not necessarily true.
+Sometimes, people wander out of areas open to the public and into places they didn’t get invited into, especially at theme parks and other large venues.
+Even if you were not supposed to be in an area, the property owner may still be liable under certain circumstances:

 - The area wasn’t signed.
 “Staff only beyond this point,” and similar signs are used to let visitors know where they can and cannot go.
 If these signs are absent, the property owner may still be liable.